Codehub-Technologies/Codehub-Learning-Projects/Frontend-Development/JavaScript/Functions and Scope/Advanced Functions/README.md

 - At least 1 uppercase letter
 - At least 1 number
 - Return true/false using regex and string methods.
+- log a `test` on the console

 ### Temperature Converter:
-Write a function `convertTemp` that takes a temperature and a unit ("C" or "F").
+- Write a function `convertTemp` that takes a temperature and a unit ("C" or "F").
 Convert between Celsius and Fahrenheit using the formula:
 ```
 F = (C * 9/5) + 32
 C = (F - 32) * 5/9
 ```
+- log a `test` on the console

 ### Array Operations:
-Create a function filterEvens that takes an array of numbers and returns a new array with only even numbers.
-Use a for loop and conditionals.
+- Create a function `filterEvens` that takes an array of numbers and returns a new array with only even numbers.
+Use a `for loop` and `conditionals`.
+- log a `test` on the console

 ### Closure + Loop:
-Create a function createMultiplier that takes a number n and returns a function.
-The returned function should multiply its input by n.
+- Create a function `createMultiplier` that takes a number `n` and returns a function.
+The returned function should multiply its input by `n`.
+- - log a `test` on the console

 ```
 const double = createMultiplier(2);